ViralTexts/gtr-clusters/clusters/18601120-sn85025007-SingularVegetableSkeleton.md

 One of the roots formed a slight, crook
 at the part occupied by the knee joints,
 thus producing an increased resem
-blance to the outlines of the skeleto
+blance to the outlines of the skeleton
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:tu:batch_tu_furry_ver01:data:sn85033699:00200293496:1874041601:0366/pct:51.725164,53.256279,10.722784,7.746166/!600,600/0/default.jpg"/>
 </td>